Injuries sustained at exercise classes

 Making a compensation claim in Vauxhall

-If you have experienced injuries in an exercise class where the duty of care of the instructor was breached then seeking a compensation claim against Vauxhall could help to recognise your pain and suffering.
-For over 16 years, Accident Advice Helpline have been supporting people like you make a compensation claim in Vauxhall, and our 30-second test could help to establish if your claim is valid.
+If you have experienced injuries in an exercise class where the duty of care of the instructor was breached then pursuing a compensation claim in Vauxhall could help to recognise your pain and suffering.
+For over 16 years, Accident Advice Helpline have been supporting people like you make a compensation claims, and our 30-second test could help to establish if your claim is valid.
 Call on 0800 689 0500 or 0333 500 0993 from a mobile phone for free, no-obligation advice about making a claim.